Luciana Percovich: The Sacred Feminine

-A new horizon opened during her travel to Australia where she met in Alice Springs the indigenous vision of life/nature/religion.
+A new horizon opened up during Percovich's travel to Australia where she encountered the indigenous vision of life/nature/religion in Alice Springs.
 Through the Aranda culture, as narrated by T.G.H.
-Strehlow (whose Central Australian Religion.
-Personal Monototemism in a Polytotemic Community she translated in 1997), she entered the path of the Sacred Feminine, that is of a radically different vision of the terrain occupied by monotheistic male religions in Europe and elsewhere.
-For some years, she investigated shamanic and kundalini practices, while reading a series of books produced by the pioneer women anthropologists and theologians of the Seventies and eventually the work of Marija Gimbutas.
-Reconstructing her-story (or history before the advent of patriarchy), reclaiming a cosmo-biological vision of the "divine in nature" (or "inclusive transcendence" in the words of the radical feminist theologian Mary Daly), investigating on myths and on the symbolic language of societies with "women at the centre" have become the focus of her research from then on.
+Strehlow (whose book Central Australian Religion.
+Personal Monototemism in a Polytotemic Community she translated in 1997), she entered the path of the Sacred Feminine, that is, a vision radically different from that proposed by the male monotheistic religions of Europe and elsewhere.
+For some years, she investigated shamanic and kundalini practices, reading a number of books by the pioneering women anthropologists and theologians of the seventies, and finally the work of Marija Gimbutas.
+Reconstructing "her-story" (that is, history before the advent of patriarchy), reclaiming a cosmo-biological vision of the "divine in nature" (or "inclusive transcendence" in the words of the radical feminist theologian Mary Daly), exploring the myths and symbolic language of societies with "women at the centre" became the focus of her research from then on.

 Mary Daly was invited to Italy by the Università delle donne di Milano in 2002 and by Armonie – Bologna in 2004.
 During that conference, "Dopo la Dea", she met an independent publisher, Chiara Orlandini – Venexia Editrice, and together they convened translating Quintessence by Daly and beginning a new collection of books on Women's history and spirituality, which was called "Le Civette Saggi" (2005).

 The same year, for the Fondazione Badaracco/Archivi Riuniti delle Donne di Milano she published La Coscienza nel Corpo.
 Donne salute e medicina negli anni Settanta, a well-documented history of the health movement in Italy during the Seventies.

 Retired from teaching at the Liceo Classico Manzoni di Milano, she moved to the country, to join the small familiar organic farm in Abruzzo.

 In the following years she has introduced, and made their books available to Italian readers, the works of many women authors (Mary Daly, Marija Gimbutas, Vicki Noble, Tsultrim Allione, Starhawk, Genevieve Vaughan, Phyllis Currott, Kathy Jones, Heide Goettner-Abendroth among others).

 With Laima Association, the International Indigenous Cultures of Peace conferences have been organized in Torino (2012, 2013, 2015) and in Rome (in honor of Marija Gimbutas, 20 years after her death, 2014).

 In 2015 she has presented a panel on Earth based Spirituality of the Native cultures of the Past and Present at The Parliament of World Religions, in Salt Lake City, Utah, Usa; in 2016 she was invited at the Goddess Conference in Glastonbury, GB.

 She works on the archetypes of the Goddess and in Crone Circles, a project to reclaim the Wise Women of the matriarchal traditions.